wp-plugins/woo-aus-ezi-freight/readme.txt

 Version 1.0.0 - update postcode to city logic

+Version 1.0.1 - Fix bug: When there is no product or some product has no weight attribute the plugin will throw an error to customer.

 == Upgrade Notice ==
 You can have an advert free version of Woo Aus EZi Freight by visiting the following webpage: http://www.ezihosting.com/woocommerce-australian-freight-extension/